Blood and Bone Marrow Transplant or Stem Cell Transplant Hospital in Mumbai

 We are leading in the city for the best surgical outcomes, at par with international standards.
 Pivotal to our bone marrow transplant program is the psychosocial and mental wellbeing support, health education and advanced care accessible to the patient and the family throughout the clinical journey.
 Patient is actively involved in understanding the risks and benefits of the care plan, to enable a smooth transition post-transplant, to lead a longer, better quality of life.

-Our multi-disciplinary bone marrow transplant team ensuring personalised care:
+Our multi-disciplinary bone marrow and stem cell transplant team ensuring personalised care:

 - Bone marrow transplant surgeons